ServiceStack/ServiceStack.Azure/README.md

         //Azure container which hold your files.
 If it does not exist it will be automatically created. var containerName = "myazurecontainer";

-        VirtualFiles = new AzureBlobVirtualFiles(connectionString, containerName);
+        VirtualFiles = new AzureBlobVirtualFiles(azureBlobConnectionString, containerName);
         AddVirtualFileSources.Add(VirtualFiles);
     }
 }